 The Law School Admission Test (LSAT) is a half-day standardized test required for admission to all ABA-approved law schools, most Canadian law schools, and many non-ABA-approved law schools.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.
 The test is administered four times a year at hundreds of locations around the world.

-Regulations for Taking the LSAT:
+Regulations for Taking the LSAT

-Via LSAC: You may not take the LSAT more than three times in any two-year period.
+According to LSAC policy, you may not take the LSAT more than three times in any two-year period.
 This policy applies even if you cancel your score or if your score is not otherwise reported.
 LSAC reserves the right to cancel your registration, rescind your admission ticket, or take any other steps necessary to enforce this policy.

-You will be notified by e-mail of approval or denial of your request.
+You will be notified by email of approval or denial of your request.
 Be sure to submit your request well in advance of the regular registration deadline so that you can receive timely notification of our decision.
 Barring unforeseen circumstances, LSAC will respond within seven working days of its receipt.
 LSAC's decisions are final.